Matthew-Mosior/fasta-region-inspector/README.md

 ```

 ## Output
-**By default**, **FRI** outputs a single CSV file, containing all of the information needed to answer the questions posed at the top of this README:
+**By default**, **FRI** outputs a single CSV file, containing all of the information needed to answer the questions posed at the top of this README.

+Each user-defined variant will be included in this CSV file, with the following fields:
 - ```Variant```
 - ```Region```
 - ```Variant_Within_Region```
 - ```Ambiguity_Code```
 - ```Mapped_Nucleotide_String```
 - ```Ambiguity_Code_String_Locations_Within_TSS```

+Depending on how you set the ```Write_Ambiguity_Codes``` key in the configuration YAML, you can also get an additional CSV file containing all locations of user-defined mapped ambiguity code strings in the TSS window.

 ## Example Stdout (logging)